NVIDIA/cccl/ci-overview.md

 ### Development Containers

-Our CI jobs use the same Development Containers as described in the [dev container setup](.devcontainer/README.md).
-This ensures a consistent environment for both local development and CI testing.
-These containers provide a standardized, reproducible environment that has all the necessary dependencies installed.
+CCCL's CI jobs use the same Development Containers as described in the [Dev Container setup](.devcontainer/README.md).
+Follow the instructions in that guide to set up a development container with the same environment as CI.

 ### Matrix Testing
 To ensure compatibility across various setups, CI tests are performed across a broad matrix of: